-Tiffany holds her MFA in Playwriting from UCLA, and currently lives/teaches in Arkansas where she writes for stage and screen.
+Tiffany holds her MFA in Playwriting from UCLA, and currently lives/teaches in Iowa where she writes for stage and screen.
 She is a member of The Dramatists Guild, The Playwright’s Center, Literary Managers and Dramaturgs of the Americas, and The Los Angeles Female Playwrights Initiative (for whom she is also a contributing blogger).
-She runs Little Black Dress INK, a female playwright producing organization, and the Protest Plays Project, for which she’s currently facilitating an inter-collegiate new play exchange titled Heal the Divide on Campus.

 If you would like to contact Tiffany regarding her work, you may email her at: TiffanyAntone – at – yahoo.com